Typewriting games

 I decided to create another helper/engine, which would utilize parent-child system of states/components.

-Every component can have its own events for both the mouse and the keyboard, as well as its own bounding box.
-Components can be used as "entities", "enemies" and "hitboxes", as well as buttons, text, or other GUI elements.
+Every component can handle its own mouse and keyboard events, has its own bounding box, and can serve as "entities", "enemies" and "hitboxes", as well as UI elements such as buttons or text.

-A state is based on the component object.
-It can be utilized by the "container" to render the viewport.
-The "container" can render only one state at a time.
+A state is based on the component object and can be utilized by the container to render the viewport.
+The container can render only one state at a time.

-Before I knew that I would be actually dedicating my time towards this game, I have released it to the public.
+Before realizing I would dedicate mroe time to this project, I made the engine public.
 It can be accessed here: https://github.com/be195/eng.ts.